 TIPS: Keep in mind that this is also the day when you will give gratuities to your team.
 You will be given an envelope and the main guide will distribute the tips to each person in the team himself (they have their own system, don’t worry).
 Please read everything about tipping, including how much it should be in my post here.
-In short, they are very much expecting it (they deserved it, too!) and the amount is around 10-20% of the tour price, depending on the number of people and the number of days.
+In short, they are very much expecting it (they deserve it, too!) and the amount is around 10-20% of the tour price, depending on the number of people and the number of days.

 Take a photo with the gate and get yourself a bottle of Kilimanjaro beer, you deserve it!

-Congratulations, you made it to the highest peak in Africa and one of the 7 peaks in the world!
+Congratulations, you made it to the highest peak in Africa and one of the 7 highest peaks in the world!

-Practical questions about Machame route, Kilimanjaro
+Practical questions about the Machame Route (+ the Discount!)